southside-chillers/southside.chillers.online/southside/content/chapters/meet-eleazar.md

 "Yeah, skeleton looking guy 💀?
 Broken crown?
 Power hungry?" says Tannin 🧜‍♂️.
 We're thinking it is maybe the Lich 💀💀💀.

-"We are the Kendari family," says Eleazar 🧙‍♂️.
+"We are the Kandari family," says Eleazar 🧙‍♂️.
 "My ancestor's name was Thidror.
 We don't really talk about him often.
 Most of our lives in the city 🏙️ have been relatively normal, other than this rule that we don't leave, for risk of being found by one of his band."

 He explains that the illusion ✨ is similar to gravity 🍎 in how it's discussed.
 The artifact is studied like one might study the Big Bang 👩‍🏫.